unit-io/unitdb/README.md

 - Low memory usage.
 - All DB methods are safe for concurrent use by multiple goroutines.

 Tracedb can be used for online gaming and mobile apps as it satisfy the requirements for low latency and binary messaging.
-Tracedb is perfect timeseries data store such as internet of things and internet connected devices.
+Tracedb is perfect timeseries data store for applications such as internet of things and internet connected devices.

 ## Quick Start
 To build tracedb from source code use go get command.